CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 _Movement/Hazard Phase_ — One at a time, each of your companies takes the following actions.
 The company turns over its new site card (if it has one); its current site becomes its _site of origin_.
 If the company moved to a non-Haven site, you _may_ draw up to the # of cards indicated by the site that it is _moving to_ (at least one card must be draw); your opponent does the same.
 If the company is moving to a Haven site, you _may_ draw up to the # of cards indicated by the site that you are _moving from_ (at least one card must be drawn); your opponent does the same.
 Next, your opponent may play allowable hazard cards on the company; the maximum number of hazards that may be played on a company is equal to the size of the company (to a minimum of two).
 Finally, remove the site of origin card and each player discards or draws so that he has eight cards in his hand.

 _Site Phase_ — One at a time, each of your companies _may_ take the following actions at its current, untapped site.
 The company decides to enter and explore the site.
 First, if the site has an automatic-attack, it attacks the company.
 Then, the company may attempt to play one item, ally, faction, or information resource card that is “playable” at that site.
 A character in the company must tap to make this attempt.
-If the card is successfully played, tap the site.
+If the card is successfully played, tap the site.<span id="page4" class="page-number">4</span>

+---

 _End-of-Turn Phase_ — Each player may discard one card.
 Then each player must draw or discard so that his hand has eight cards.